 About Laura Patrick

-Laura works with programs of The First Tee, is the Co-Site Director for an LPGA-USGA Girls Golf Chapter, and is the Volunteer Coordinator for The First Tee of Three Rivers Park District.
+Since 2003, Laura has worked as a Teaching Professional for the Golf Academy of Three Rivers Park District at Baker National.
+She is a teacher and a coach in every aspect of the game and dedicates her career to creating an environment that is comfortable and welcoming to everyone.
+Laura enjoys working with all levels of golfers, ranging from competitive golfers to those who have never played before.
+Laura works with programs of The First Tee, is the Co-Site Director for an LPGA-USGA Girls Golf Chapter, and also served as the Volunteer Coordinator for The First Tee of Three Rivers Park District for 18 years.
 Before moving to Minnesota, Laura was an instructor for several junior golf camps and women’s clinics while an Assistant and Teaching Professional at Mt.
 Hawley Country Club in Peoria, IL.

 While coaching, Laura helped the scoring averages of her players drop as much as 10 strokes in one season and her players have taken home numerous honors.
 These honors include two NGCA Academic All-Scholars, two MIAC All-Conference Honorees, two Most Improved Players of the Year (MN Women’s College Golf Association), and our MIAC All-Academic Honorees.
 In order to create this high level of success, Laura spent a lot of time with each player to develop a plan to maximize each player’s potential.
 Her teaching focused on fundamentals, course management, and mental approach.
 Through her extensive competitive background, she also understood the demands and stresses of competing at a high level.
 Throughout the season, she worked with each player to ensure they were having a positive experience at Augsburg on and off the course.
 She has helped players with time management, overcoming nervousness, dealing with internal (and external) pressure/expectations, being a well-rounded student-athlete, etc.